 Religion and faith are two complex aspects of any person who believes in any kind of supernatural or inexplicable entity.
 Religion and art have a very long and interconnected history, most famously studied across Europe, where the Catholic Church was, for years, the most powerful patron of those arts.
 Countless poems, paintings, buildings, and stories have been created throughout history to attempt to express the deeply personal relationship that exists between a religious or faithful person and the supernatural phenomena they believe in.
-In the late twentieth century, Maya Angelou added her poem Savior to that list, and has managed to create a piece that stands out from its crowded world and stand on its own as one of her most intriguing and thought-provoking works on the subject.
+In the late twentieth century, Maya Angelou added her poem ‘Savior’ to that list and managed to create a piece that stands out from its crowded world and stands on its own as one of her most intriguing and thought-provoking works on the subject.

 Petulant priests, greedy

 The first verse of ‘Savior‘ is written as a quatrain, without rhyming lines.
 Notably, it begins with an alliterative insult that is typically used to describe the opposite of a priest (or, at the very least, what a priest would ideally be like).
 The verse describes petulance, greed, and incense, and concludes with a comment about love, depicting the prior adversaries as obstacles.
 The use of priests and centurions suggests that peace and war (as a centurion was the commander of a legion in the Ancient Roman Empire) are irrelevant ideas and that the negative attributes that are being described are present regardless of circumstance.
 One million incensed gestures could be a reference to any number of things — it is just vague enough that it will mean something different to each unique reader of the piece.

 Your agape sacrifice

 tedium of ritual.